Janisroz/sweet-croi/README.md

 ### Navigation Links

-Testing was performed in order to confirm all navigation links across the website were in working order and linking to correct page.
+Testing was performed in order to confirm all navigation links across the website were in working order and linking to the correct page.

 All links on the page were working correctly see below for list of tested links: